 Let me tell you about the experience of listening to this song.

-Second Hand Noise is known for delivering a mix of sounds that create a profound atmosphere; the sonic design of their tracks makes it seem as if the music is coming from beyond.
+Second Hand Noise is known for delivering a mix of sounds that create a profound atmosphere; the sonic design of his tracks makes it seem as if the music is coming from beyond.
 It might sound like an exaggeration, but this great artist provides an exciting journey through electronic music and rock.

-Since music is also born from experiences, one of those curious yet amusing moments was when the artist revealed that the name "Second Hand Noise" originated from a conversation with one of their rapper friends, where they joked about the concept.
+Since music is also born from experiences, one of those curious yet amusing moments was when the artist revealed that the name "Second Hand Noise" originated from a conversation with one of his rapper friends, where they joked about the concept.

 Second Hand Noise is a clear example that making music is about innovating, taking risks, fusing sounds, imagining, and gradually leaving a mark on the history of rock and electronic music.